Building Portable Gamertags with NFT DomainsSep 02, 2021·Última actualización el día Sep 02, 2021

 If you wanted to invite someone to an Xbox game today you would just ask for their gamertag.
 Unfortunately, this is not possible on blockchain.
 If you asked a friend for the blockchain equivalent of a gamertag, their wallet address, you would get back something like 0xdh8Psjn32xix194chdJ29s37f….Yeah, not exactly the best way to identify a friend online.
 This is where NFT domains come in.

 At Unstoppable Domains, we already allow blockchain users to replace their complex wallet addresses with human-readable names.
 So, what if we extended this functionality to games?
 Instead of your friend’s messy wallet address, they can tell you to add MikeFPS.x to your friend list.
 And because this is still a blockchain wallet, they can use it across all of the games they play.
 Their avatars, in-game currencies, digital vehicles and items - they are all attached to the same name.

 By adding recognizable names to these wallets with NFT domains, they are no longer just wallets.
 They are digital identities.
 These identities, or portable gamertags, are the collection of all of your digital assets and info, allowing you to jump from gameworld to gameworld with ease.
 Plus, you can use that same portable gamertag with the rest of Web3’s apps, from NFTs to DeFi and beyond.

 This is the foundation for a truly player-owned metaverse.

 Of course, creating a new form of digital identity is no small task.
 But we have the tools and resources to get you off the ground.

-Unstoppable Domains has already created a robust ecosystem, integrating with over 70 applications, wallets, and exchanges.
+Unstoppable Domains has already integrated with over 70 applications, wallets, and exchanges.
 The foundation for bringing our NFT domains into the gaming world has already been set.